Maven-Asset-Management-Insights/content/glossary.md

         <span>Maintenance</span>
         <span>Strategy</span>
       </div>
-      <p>Maintenance Backlog Ratio is a financial metric that expresses the total estimated cost of deferred or outstanding maintenance as a percentage of Asset Replacement Value (ARV), used to assess whether a facility or asset portfolio is being adequately maintained relative to its capital value.
+      <p>Maintenance Backlog Ratio is a financial metric that expresses the total estimated cost of deferred maintenance as a percentage of Asset Replacement Value (ARV), used to assess whether a facility or asset portfolio is being adequately maintained relative to its capital value.
 An industry rule of thumb holds that a backlog ratio above 2–5% of ARV represents meaningful deferred risk; ratios significantly higher indicate chronic under-investment.
 For plant managers, the backlog ratio is one of the most effective tools for communicating maintenance funding needs to finance and leadership in terms they understand — not work order counts, but capital exposure.
-See also: Asset Replacement Value (ARV), Deferred Maintenance, Backlog Health.</p>
+See also: Asset Replacement Value (ARV), Deferred Maintenance, Maintenance Backlog Health.</p>
     </div>

     <div class="glossary-term" data-category="maintenance strategy analytics">